eglisi1/car_parking/README.md

 To set up this project:

-Clone the repository.
+1. Clone the repository.
-Install dependencies using ```pip install -r requirements.txt``` from the root directory.
+2. Install dependencies using ```pip install -r requirements.txt``` from the root directory.
+3. Start the app with uvicorn ```uvicorn main:app --reload``` from the src/backend directory.
+4. Profit 💰

 ## 🐍 Python Version